 We have historically derived a significant part of our revenues from a small number of charterers.
-During 2015, 2014, and 2013, approximately 66%, 55% and 58%, respectively, of our revenues derived from four charterers.
+During 2016, 2015, and 2014, approximately 54%, 66% and 55%, respectively, of our revenues were derived from four charterers.
 If one or more of our charterers chooses not to charter our vessels or is unable to perform under one or more charters with us and we are not able to find a replacement charter, we could suffer a loss of revenues that could adversely affect our financial condition and results of operations.